National anthem of Russia: Historical anthems

 "God Save the Tsar!" was used until the February Revolution, when the Russian monarchy was overthrown.
-Upon the overthrow, in March 1917, the "Worker's Marseillaise" (Рабо́чая Марселье́за), Pyotr Lavrov's modification of the French anthem "La Marseillaise", was used as an unofficial anthem by the Russian Provisional Government.
+Upon the overthrow, in March 1917, the "Worker's Marseillaise" (Рабочая Марсельеза), Pyotr Lavrov's modification of the French anthem "La Marseillaise", was used as an unofficial anthem by the Russian Provisional Government.
 The modifications Lavrov made to "La Marseillaise" included a change in meter from 2/2 to 4/4 and music harmonization to make it sound more Russian.
 It was used at governmental meetings, welcoming ceremonies for diplomats and state funerals.

-After the Bolsheviks overthrew the provisional government in the 1917 October Revolution, the anthem of international revolutionary socialism, "L'Internationale" (usually known as "The Internationale" in English), was adopted as the new anthem.
-The lyrics had been written by Eugène Pottier, and Pierre Degeyter had composed the music in 1871 to honor the creation of the Second Socialist International organization; in 1902, Arkadij Jakovlevich Kots translated Pottier's lyrics into Russian.
+After the Bolsheviks overthrew the provisional government in the 1917 October Revolution, the anthem of international revolutionary socialism, "The Internationale", was adopted as the new anthem.
+The lyrics had been written by Eugène Pottier, and Pierre Degeyter had composed the music in 1871 to honor the creation of the Second Socialist International organization; in 1902, Arkady Kots translated Pottier's lyrics into Russian.
 Kots also changed the grammatical tense of the song, to make it more decisive in nature.
 The first major use of the song was at the funeral of victims of the February Revolution in Petrograd.
 Lenin also wanted "The Internationale" to be played more often because it was more socialist, and could not be confused with the French anthem; other persons in the new Soviet government believed "La Marseillaise" to be too bourgeois.
 "The Internationale" was used as the state anthem of Soviet Russia from 1918, adopted by the newly created Union of Soviet Socialist Republics in 1922, and was used until 1944.